Position

 How much does a Border Patrol Agent make?

-A Border Patrol Agent plays a crucial role in ensuring the safety and security of a nation's borders.
-This job comes with a rewarding salary that reflects the importance of the work.
-The average yearly salary for a Border Patrol Agent is around $70,924.
-This figure can vary based on experience and location.
+A Border Patrol Agent plays a key role in ensuring the safety and security of the country.
+These professionals have the chance to earn a steady income.
+The average yearly salary for a Border Patrol Agent stands at around $71,000.
+This income can vary based on experience and rank.

 View Border Patrol Agent jobs nearby